 ATHLETICS AND EXTRA-CURRICULAR

 Faith Academy offers three seasons of competitive sports.
 These include soccer, volleyball, cross-country, basketball, rugby, tennis, and track.
-Students also participate in various organizations such as National Honor Society, Boy Scouts, Tech Team, and Model United Nations.
+Students also participate in various organizations such as National Honor Society, Tech Team, and Model United Nations.
 During each school year, students put on several theatrical productions, participate in vocal and instrumental concerts, and display original art in campus exhibits.

 SCHOOL-WIDE LEARNING RESULTS